dret/webconcepts/concepts/http-header/Referer.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Referer"
 title:         "HTTP Header Field: Referer"
+concept-name:  HTTP Header Field
+concept-value: Referer
 description: "The \"Referer\" header field allows the user agent to specify a URI reference for the resource from which the target URI was obtained (i.e., the \"referrer\", though the field name is misspelled)."
 ---